aksh-sood/terraform-modules/kubernetes/README.md

 The grafana configuration is carried out in a seperate submodule .
 The alerts notification is sent to slack if severity is of type warning and if critical then to pagerduty.
 The storage volume for the PVC'S for Prometheus,Alertmanager and Grafana is also set at this level with variables configured for each of them as `200Gi`,`5Gi` and `10Gi` respectively by default, the Prometheus and Alertmanager volume size can be changed from top level vars or tfvars file but for grafana volume needs to be configured from [monitoring vars file](./modules/monitoring/vars.tf).

 CNAME records are also created via this module for prometheus, grafana and alertmanager exposing the services at `{environment}-{service}-{domain}` EXAMPLE `test-grafana-123.com`.

-This module also uses `kubectl` and `cloudflare` providers which are configured in root providers file and passed down in the main file as `Gateway`,`CNAME` records and `VirtualService` objects are created here.

 ###### [Grafana Config](./kubernetes/module/monitoring/modules/grafana-config)